Loosetooth/syncwings/README.md

 - `MAX_USERS` (optional):
   - Set this to limit the maximum number of users that can register.
 If not set, defaults to `10`.

+- `ENABLE_IPV6` (optional):
+  - Set this to `true` to enable IPv6 support in the generated Docker Compose files.
+  - Defaults to `false`.
+  - For IPv6 support to work, it needs to be enabled for the default bridge network in Docker.
+To enable this, follow the official Docker documentation: [Use IPv6 for the default bridge network](https://docs.docker.com/engine/daemon/ipv6/#use-ipv6-for-the-default-bridge-network).

 ## Usage

 ### Local Development